ICN Client Architecture: Passport, Keyring, Position, Receipt

 }

-| Platform | Description | Use Case |
+| Form factor | Description | Use case |

 |---|---|---|

-| Mobile App | iOS/Android | Most common, always available |
+| Mobile app | iOS/Android | Most common, always available |

-| Browser Extension | Web integration | Web-based interactions |
+| Browser extension | Web integration | Web-based interactions |

-| Desktop App | Full-featured | Power users, developers |
+| Desktop app | Full-featured | Power users, developers |

-| CLI Wallet | Command line | Developers, automation |
+| CLI client | Command line | Developers, automation |

 Client–Node Connection